 Professor Ha knew that she wanted to study sociology after she met a social worker.
 “She told me about her work and I saw that she was making a difference in people’s lives.”

 After that, Professor Ha started making goals for herself.
-She got a B.S. in sociology with a minor in anthropology from the University of Houston and then earned a master’s degree in sociology.
+She got a B.S. in Sociology with a minor in anthropology from the University of Houston and then earned a master’s degree in sociology.
 Along the way, she was recognized for her master’s thesis and was given the University of Texas’ Outstanding Master’s Thesis Award.
-Now she is finishing her Ph.D. in sociology from the University of Texas at Austin.
+She earned her Ph.D. in Sociology from the University of Texas at Austin.